 "Action for a Cleaner Tomorrow: A South Carolina Environmental Curriculum Supplement" ("Action") is a national award-winning kindergarten through eighth grade, activity-based, interdisciplinary curriculum supplement.
-Developed by teachers and the Office in conjunction with the S.C.
+Developed by teachers and the Office of Solid Waste Reduction and Recycling in conjunction with the S.C.
 Department of Education and others, "Action" can serve as a starting place for introducing basic environmental education in the classroom.

 The curriculum supplement is correlated to the state's science standards.
 The current edition, featuring 32 lessons, includes the most frequently used lessons by teachers the past 17 years.
 Each lesson provides learning objective, background and teacher preparation info.
 (See this sample lesson - "Recycling 101".)

-"Action" is available only as part of a FREE three-hour training provided by the Office.
+"Action" is available only as part of a FREE three-hour training provided by the Office of Solid Waste Reduction and Recycling of Solid Waste Reduction and Recycling.
 To organize a training or learn more about the "Action" workshops, call 1-800-768-7348.

 Was introduced in 1993 and developed and tested by South Carolina teachers

 Includes lessons on recycling, waste reduction, composting, buying recycled, air and water, and has a glossary and an extensive resource section that offers background on specific issues from a global, national and South Carolina perspective